 do not need to do this explicitly.

 For unlogged relations, everything works the same except that no actual WAL record is emitted.
 Thus, you typically do not need to do any explicit checks for unlogged relations.

 The generic WAL redo function will acquire exclusive locks to buffers in the same order as they were registered.
 After redoing all changes, the locks will be released in the same order.

-specified for a registered buffer, the generic WAL record contains
+is not specified for a registered buffer, the generic WAL

 If you see anything in the documentation that is not correct, does not match your experience with the particular feature or requires further clarification, please use this form to report a documentation issue.